 The use of mass media places on non-broadcast communication media.
 Because the central and local governments have carried out the use of television and radio broadcasting media, the medium used here uses billboards, posters, flyers, applications/websites, and social media.
 Each medium certainly has a different range and segmentation.
 However, its use aims to rebuild public awareness of the impact caused by the Coronavirus and to cause someone to become infected with Covid-19.
 The communication medium used in the village is classified as more varied than that used in the Puskemas and the Health Office.
-This is because social interaction in the village is relatively high compared to social interaction at the Puskesmas and the Health Office.
+This is because social interaction at the Puskesmas and the Health Office.